 The Professional Development Awards for Postdocs (PDAP) were established in Fall 2013.
 The awards are designed to assist postdoctoral scholars pursuing professional development or training opportunities and help them reach their professional and/or career goals.
 Awards can be up to \$1,000 each.
-Applications for the Professional Development Awards typically open in August and awards are announced by mid-September.
+Applications for the Professional Development Awards will be accepted in two cycles: one for the Fall (due in September) and another for the Winter/Spring (due in January).
+Learn more on the OPA website.